Marinyyt/noise-modeling-for-extreme-low-light-condition/README.md

 By default, the code takes the data in the "./dataset/Sony/" folder.
 If you save the dataset in other folders, please change the "input_dir" and "gt_dir" at the beginning of the code.

+PS: there are two file lists named "noise level test.txt" and "noise level train.txt" in the folder.
+They record the readout noise parameter and the shot noise parameter for the images within SID.
+In the list file, each row includes a long-exposed image name, the corresponding shot noise parameter, and the corresponding readout noise parameter.

 ### Analysis Code
 "sonytest.m" is the MATlAB code for processing a raw image in the path "filename" into a displayable sRGB image. "wbmask" and "apply_cmatrix" are the function code used in "sonytest.m".